 - TOEFL iBT: 72 or higher

-Even if you have a pre-existing medical condition, in general you would only be disqualified for medical reasons if your home country doctor was unwilling to sign off that you are fit to study abroad in Japan.
-If your doctor agrees that you can continue your care or medication regimen in Japan, then there should be no problem.
+Even if you have a pre-existing medical condition, you would only be disqualified for medical reasons if your home country doctor was unwilling to sign off that you are fit to study abroad in Japan.
+If you have a pre-existing condition, but your doctor agrees that you can continue your care or medication regimen in Japan, then there should be no problem.

 Ability to Arrive in Japan on Designated Date

 You must be able to arrive in Japan during the period specified by the nominating university, no more than 2 weeks before or after the official start of the semester.
 Failure to arrive by the end of the designated period will be considered voluntary withdrawal from the scholarship.
-In the event that nominees arrive prior to the designated period, their travel fees will not be paid.
+In the event that nominees arrive outside of the designated period, MEXT will not pay their travel fees.

-Essentially, you need to follow the arrival dates designated by your university.
+You need to follow the arrival dates designated by your university.
 The “2 weeks” mentioned above is an instruction for the university’s reference as to when they are allowed to set your arrival date.
 Arriving late will mean that you lose the scholarship.
-Arriving early is possible, but you would forfeit the travel benefits.
+Arriving early is possible, but you would lose the travel benefits.

 For the University-Recommended MEXT Scholarship, you will arrive for the fall semester in Japan, in September or October, depending on your university.
 The only exception is for some PGP programs that start in the spring semester (April), but this is quite rare.